 Quantitative LC-MS/MS assays were designed for tryptic peptides representing 53 high and medium abundance proteins in human plasma using a multiplexed multiple reaction monitoring (MRM) approach.
 Of these, 47 produced acceptable quantitative data, demonstrating within-run coefficients of variation (CVs) (n = 10) of 2-22% (78% of assays had CV <10%).
 A number of peptides gave CVs in the range 2-7% in five experiments (10 replicate runs each) continuously measuring 137 MRMs, demonstrating the precision achievable in complex digests.
 Depletion of six high abundance proteins by immunosubtraction significantly improved CVs compared with whole plasma, but analytes could be detected in both sample types.
-Replicate digest and depletion/digest runs yielded correlation coefficients (R) of 0.995 and 0.989, respectively.
+Replicate digest and depletion/digest runs yielded correlation coefficients (R2) of 0.995 and 0.989, respectively.
 Absolute analyte specificity for each peptide was demonstrated using MRM-triggered MS/MS scans.
-Reliable detection of L-selectin (measured at 0.67 $\mu$ g/ml) indicates that proteins down to the $\mu$ g/ml level can be quantitated in plasma with minimal sample preparation, yielding a dynamic range of 4.5 orders of magnitude in a single experiment.
+Reliable detection of L-selectin (measured at 0.67 μg/ml) indicates that proteins down to the μ g/ml level can be quantitated in plasma with minimal sample preparation, yielding a dynamic range of 4.5 orders of magnitude in a single experiment.
 Peptide MRM measurements in plasma digests thus provide a rapid and specific assay platform for biomarker validation, one that can be extended to lower abundance proteins by enrichment of specific target peptides (stable isotope standards and capture by anti-peptide antibodies (SISCAPA)).
 Molecular & Cellular Proteomics 5:573-588, 2006.

 Accurate quantitation of proteins and peptides in plasma and serum is a challenging problem because of the complexity and extreme dynamic range that characterize these samples (1).
 The widely adopted separative (survey) approach to proteomics, in which an attempt is made to detect all components, has proven to be limited in sensitivity toward low abundance proteins (2) and typically provides limited quantitative precision.
-The alternative candidate-based approach, which relies on specific assays optimized for quantitative detection of selected proteins, can provide significantly in-
+The alternative candidate-based approach, which relies on specific assays optimized for quantitative detection of selected proteins, can provide significantly increased sensitivity (into the pg/ml range) and precision (CVs1 < 5-10%) at the cost of restricting discovery potential toward novel proteins (3).
+In practice, a combination of these approaches (one or more survey approaches for de novo biomarker discovery coupled with a candidate-based approach to biomarker validation in large sample sets) appears to provide an effective staged pipeline (4) for generation of valid plasma biomarkers of disease, risk, and therapeutic response.

-From the ‡The Plasma Proteome Institute, Washington, D. C. 20009-3450 and ¶Applied Biosystems, Foster City, California 94404 Received, October 7, 2005, and in revised form, November 28,
+From the ‡The Plasma Proteome Institute, Washington, D. C. 20009-3450 and ¶Applied Biosystems, Foster City, California 94404 Received, October 7, 2005, and in revised form, November 28, 2005